bitextor/neural-document-aligner/README.md

     * `--output-with-idxs`: if you set this option, the output will be provided using the index of the documents, starting in 0 for both source and target documents.
 Besides, if `--output-with-urls` is set, indexes will be used (both options are not incompatible, since `--output-with-urls` might also be necessary to set if, for instance, you want to apply the evaluation with `--gold-standard`).
     * `--max-loaded-sent-embs-at-once N`: the generated embeddings are sentence-level embeddings, and we want document-level embeddings.
 Since we have to load the sentence-level embeddings in memory, we might run out of memory easily if we have too many documents, documents with too many lines or both.
 In order to avoid this situation, the number of sentence-level embeddings which we have in memory at once before have document-level embeddings can be configured using this option.
     * `--process-max-entries N`: max. number of entries to process from the `input-file`.
+    * `--paths-to-docs-are-base64-values`: if this option is set, the first column of the input file will be expected to contain the base64 value of the docs instead of the paths.
   * Other (`faiss` docalign strategy):
     * `--faiss-reverse-direction`: instead of going from source to target, we go from target to source.
     * `--faiss-take-knn N`: number of target documents to check the distance from one source document.